Panico (song)

-"Panico" is a 2022 song by Italian rapper Lazza, featuring record producers Takagi & Ketra.
-Written by Lazza, Takagi & Ketra and Davide Petrella, it was released by Island Records on 15 April 2022 as the third single of Lazza's third studio album Sirio.
+"Panico" is a song co-written and recorded by Italian rapper Lazza.
+It was released by Island Records on 15 April 2022 as the third single of his third studio album Sirio.

+It was written by Lazza with co-writing contribution by Davide Petrella and produced by the duo Takagi & Ketra.
 The song peaked at number 2 on the Italian singles chart and was certified quintuple platinum in Italy.

 Music video

 A music video of "Panico", directed by Giulio Rosati, was released on 9 June 2022 via Lazza's YouTube channel.